ddorn/alakajam-chaos/road.md

 But this was to simple to work, and if you read the description carefully you will see *"doesn't work on the web"* !
 Well, time for some css and html then !
 I have trouble giving the right size to the canvas, but I'll maybe fix that later.

-## 16:00
+## 16:00 Basic Enemy

-Let's make some enemies that go towards the player (maybe that look like ships ?)
+Let's make some enemies that go towards the player (maybe that look like ships ?).
+I dont think I will make them look like ship, since I probably wont have the time anyway.

+Now that a simple enemy is made, I think they could be slime-like enemies, spawning two when you kill one.
+It could maybe even be an inifinite slime, and you'll have to try to kill as many as you can, and it would get strong instead of weaker when you kill it... :think:

+I will have to revise the shoot and aim though, I have the filling that it is frustrating but in a non-fun way.

+## 17:00 Spawn, different enemy types

+Time to make some of them apear, have different characteristics and to be able to shoot them !

+After some borrow checker hassle, I finally got away by using `swap`.
+The enemies are still not very interesting so it's time to make them interesting !

+## 18:00 Make enemies interesting

+We'll first try to have them split.
+And maybe showing the score would be a good idea !